EOSIO/history-tools/doc/using-client-wasms.md

+---
-# Using the client WASMs
+content_title: Using the client WASMs
+---

 The client WASMs convert queries and query results between JSON and binary form.
 Usage: